Sayanpatraa/sayanpatraa/README.md

 This portfolio highlights my technical skills, academic background, and research interests in **data science and artificial intelligence**.
 I am passionate about building systems that merge **theoretical understanding** with **practical impact** — from interpretable AI models to real-world data-driven decision systems.

-#### Note: Contact me if you are currrently interested to work with G-GPAC and H-GPAC.
+#### Note: Contact me if you are currrently interested to work with G-GPAC, H-GPAC and C-NN Research.

 ### Portfolio Update Notice
 My GitHub portfolio is currently under construction.